 You want your subscribers to get excited to open your emails to see what’s in store.

-Here are the five most popular ONTRAmail templates along with some guidance on the type of business or strategy for which each is ideal:
+Here are the five most popular Ontraport Email templates along with some guidance on the type of business or strategy for which each is ideal:

-- Framed: If your business thrives by showing visuals or uses high-quality product shots, choose Framed.
+If your business thrives on showing visuals or uses high-quality product shots, choose Framed.
 It provides a four-box image design to successfully display your product images.
 With your logo placed on the top left, followed by a large image block, you can capture your readers’ attention immediately.
 This template has proved most popular.

 Email marketing is a primary form of communication when reaching new leads and securing customers, and email templates are a major asset to achieving that goal.
 With these email templates, you will save time, establish your brand style, and catch the attention of your audience.